Located in subregion/area: Montagne & Val de Reims / Massif de Saint-Thierry

 Producer status is indicated where known: RM = récoltant-manipulant, or grower-producers.
 RC = récoltant-coopérateur, growers that are cooperative members but sell Champagnes under their own name.

-- Bourdaire-Gallois (RM), a member of Vignerons Indépendants with 5 ha of vineyards in Pouillon, Thil, Villers-Franqueux, and Hermonville with 85% Pinot Meunier, 10% Chardonnay, and 5% Pinot Noir.
+- Bourdaire-Gallois (RM, Facebook page), a member of Vignerons Indépendants with 5 ha of vineyards in Pouillon, Thil, Villers-Franqueux, and Hermonville with 85% Pinot Meunier, 10% Chardonnay, and 5% Pinot Noir.
+The range includes a vintage Champagne.
+Used to be RC, but left the cooperative after the 2001 harvest.

 - Lizeux-Hyvernaud (RM)